-Problem solving Principle 12: Go and see for yourself to thoroughly understand the situation (Genchi Genbutsu).
-(Continuous Principle 13: Make decisions slowly by consensus, thoroughly Improvement considering all options and then implement the decisions rapidly. and Learning) Principle 14: Become a learning organization through relentless reflection (Hansei) and continuous improvement (Kaizen).
+Principle 8: Use only reliable, thoroughly tested technology that serves your people and processes.
+Principle 9: Grow leaders who thoroughly understand the People and work, live the philosophy, and teach it to others.
+Partners (Respect, Principle 10: Develop exceptional people and teams who Challenge, and follow your company's philosophy.
+Grow Them) Principle 11: Respect your extended network of partners ĺ and suppliers by challenging them and helping them improve.
+Principle 12: Go and see for yourself to thoroughly understand the situation (Genchi Genbutsu).
+Problem-solving Principle 13: Make decisions slowly by consensus, (Continuous thoroughly considering all options, and then implement the Improvement and Learning) decisions rapidly.
+Principle 14: Become a learning organization through relentless reflection (Hansei) and continuous improvement (Kaizen).